The biggest trend that's taken place during my time in property is the huge and sudden shift to people buying properties through limited companies.

 2. Tax treatment of mortgage interest

-As of April 2020, mortgage interest will no longer be an allowable expense for individual property investors (they'll claim a basic rate allowance instead) – but it will continue to be allowable for companies that hold property.
+Mortgage interest is no longer an allowable expense for individual property investors (they can just claim a basic rate allowance instead) – but it is still allowable for companies that hold property.

-(The change is being phased in from April 2017, and you can read all the details here.)
+(The change was phased in between 2017 and 2020, and you can read all the details here.)

 The post I've linked to goes into how it all works, but the upshot is that if you pay tax at the higher rate and you use mortgages to buy property, your tax bill will be higher if you own property in your own name rather than in a company.

 Property held within a company gives more options when it comes to planning for Inheritance Tax.
 It's all far beyond my pay grade (and you should take advice from a specialist tax advisor if passing properties on forms an important part of your plans), but you can make use of trust structures, different types of shares, and all kinds of clever methods that you wouldn't otherwise have access to.